acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## We Must Sin
 Mon, 18 Jun 2018 11:27:48

-"According to Ellman, Joyce&rdquo;s view of sin was influenced by Hermann Suderman&rdquo;s play Magda: &rdquo;˜Magda&rdquo;s philosophy of life may well have helped to shape Joyce&rdquo;s.
+"According to Ellman, Joyce&rsquo;s view of sin was influenced by Hermann Suderman&rsquo;s play Magda: &rdquo;˜Magda&rsquo;s philosophy of life may well have helped to shape Joyce&rsquo;s.
 As she says, &ldquo;And one thing more, my friend&mdash;sin!
 We must sin if we wish to grow.
 To become greater than our sins is worth more than all the purity you preach.&rdquo;&rdquo;"&mdash;Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
 Is the nature of reality binary, dual?
 Is it in some way Gnostic, in that good deeds have those side effects of evil, and evil deeds have some atom of good?
 What does Preston Howard have to say about that?